 3. Other stories suggest that Valentine may have been killed for attempting to help Christians escape harsh Roman prisons, where they were often beaten and tortured.

-4. According to one legend, an imprisoned Valentine actually sent the first “valentine greeting” himself after he fell in love with a young girl—possibly his jailor’s daughter—who visited him during his confinement.
+According to one legend, an imprisoned Valentine actually sent the first “valentine greeting.”
+This was sent by himself after he fell in love with a young girl.
+Possibly his jailor’s daughter—who visited him during his confinement.
 Before his death, it is alleged that he wrote her a letter signed “From Your Valentine,” an expression that is still in use today.

 Although the truth behind the Valentine legends is murky, the stories all emphasize his appeal as a sympathetic, heroic, and, most importantly, romantic figure.
-By the Middle Ages, perhaps thanks to this reputation, Valentine would become one of the most popular saints in England and France.
+By the Middle Ages, Valentine would become one of the most popular saints in England and France for his reputation.

 Origin of Valentine’s Day Celebration: A Pagan Festival in February

-Some people believe that Valentine’s Day is being celebrated in the middle of February to commemorate the anniversary of Valentine’s death or burial, which probably occurred around 270 A.D.
+Some people believe that Valentine’s Day is being celebrated in the middle of February.
+That is, to commemorate the anniversary of Valentine’s death or burial, which probably occurred around 270 A.D.
 Others claim that the Christian Church may have decided to place St. Valentine’s feast day in the middle of February in an effort to “Christianize” the pagan celebration of Lupercalia.
-Just as other pagan celebrations were replaced with Christian celebrations, Lupercalia, celebrated on the ides of February, or February 15, was a fertility festival dedicated to Faunus, the Roman god of agriculture, as well as to the Roman founders Romulus and Remus.
+Just as other pagan celebrations were replaced with Christian celebrations.
+Lupercalia, celebrated on the ides of February, or February 15, was a fertility festival dedicated to Faunus.
+Faunus was the Roman god of agriculture, as well as to the Roman founders Romulus and Remus.

-Before the festival began, members of the Luperci, an order of Roman priests, would gather at a sacred cave where the infants Romulus and Remus, the founders of Rome, were believed to have been cared for by a she-wolf, or lupa.
-The priests would sacrifice a goat for fertility, and a dog for purification.
-They would then strip the goat’s hide into strips, dip them into the sacrificial blood, and take to the streets, gently slapping both women and crop fields with the goat hide.
+Before the festival began, members of the Luperci, an order of Roman priests, would gather at a sacred cave.
+A place where the infants Romulus and Remus, the founders of Rome, were believed to have been cared for by a she-wolf, or lupa.
+The priests would sacrifice a goat for fertility and a dog for purification.
+They would then strip the goat’s hide into strips, dip them into the sacrificial blood, and take to the streets, gently slapping both women and crop fields with the goat’s hide.

 Interestingly, the Roman women welcomed the touch of the hides because it was believed to make them more fertile in the coming year.
 Later in the day, according to legend, all the young women in the city would place their names in a big urn.
 The city’s bachelors would each choose a name and become paired for the year with their chosen woman.
 These matches often ended in marriage.

-As we celebrate the feast of Valentine’s Day, let us always recall the sacrifices St. Valentine made to save marriages and families in imitation of the ONE SACRIFICIAL LOVE that brought us salvation.
-May we always make efforts to imitate Jesus Christ in any little way today by showing true love to people around us.
+As we celebrate the feast of Valentine’s Day, let us always recall the sacrifices St. Valentine made to save marriages and families.
+By imitating the ONE SACRIFICIAL LOVE that brought us salvation, may we always make efforts to imitate Jesus Christ in any little way today by showing true love to people around us.
 Jesus Christ gave us the greatest love ever by sacrificing His life in order to save humanity.

-May the Holy Spirit grant you the power and strength to radiate true love wherever you go, like St. Valentine, and may you receive uncountable blessings and healing mercies from God’s Throne of Grace and Mercy through Jesus Christ, our Lord, Amen.
+May the Holy Spirit grant you the power and strength to radiate true love wherever you go, like St. Valentine.
+May you receive uncountable blessings and healing mercies from God’s Throne of Grace and Mercy through Jesus Christ, our Lord, Amen.

 Peace and Love of Christ be with you…